an1l1/cs50x/week01/05-credit/README.md

 ## Project Description
 A program in C that prompts the user for a credit card number, checks if it's valid, and reports whether it is an American Express, MasterCard, or Visa card number.
-It also uses the Luhn’s Algorithm to determine if the number is valid, reporting invalid if it doesn't pass.
+It uses the Luhn’s Algorithm to determine the number's validity, reporting invalid if it doesn't pass.

 ### Luhn’s Algorithm
 The algorithm per se makes this verification: